Table of Contents

 Persons on Illness Benefit are only allowed to participate on approved Training Courses with the permission and approval of the Department of Social Protection.
 This ‘permission to train’ must be received before you can start the approved training course.

 While on the course, if you continue to be entitled to payment of Illness Benefit, the payment will continue.
 Participants will not receive any training allowance for participation on the course.

 You may be entitled to an increase on your Illness Benefit claim for your spouse, civil partner or cohabitant and qualified children subject to income limits.
 If your spouse, civil partner or cohabitant works, is engaged in self-employment or has an income from a course of training or education, their income could affect the Qualified Adult Payment you receive for them on your Illness Benefit payment.

-The Department of Employment Affairs and Social Protection may have the discretion to allow a person to access certain SWA payments, if a case can be made to show that an exceptional need exists.
+The Department of Social Protection may have the discretion to allow a person to access certain SWA payments, if a case can be made to show that an exceptional need exists.
 This includes the Exceptional Needs Payments and Urgent Needs Payments.
 Persons on Illness Benefit can apply for the Back to School Clothing and Footwear Allowance.

 Moving to Invalidity Pension